tollev/github-actions-workshop/README.md

 >
 > * `name:` is only used for display in the GitHub UI
 > * `on:` specifies triggers - what causes this workflow to be run
 > * `jobs:` specifies each _job_ in the workflow.
-A job run on a single virtual machine with a given OS (here: `ubuntu-latest`), and the `steps` share the environment (filesystem, installed tools, environment variables, etc.).
+A job runs on a single virtual machine with a given OS (here: `ubuntu-latest`), and the `steps` share the environment (filesystem, installed tools, environment variables, etc.).
 Different jobs have separate environments.
 > * `steps:` run sequentially, and might run shell scripts or an action (a reusable, pre-made piece of code).
 Each step can run conditionally.
-If a step fails, all later steps fail by default (this is overrideable).
+If a step fails, all later steps fail by default (this is overridable).

 ## Build and test the application

-1. Let's use some pre-made actions to checkout our code, and install golang tooling.
+1. Let's use some pre-made actions to checkout our code, and install Golang tooling.
 Replace the "hello world" step with the following steps:

     ```yml
           # Checkout code